The CW: Carriage dispute with Optimum

 On January 10, 2025, Nexstar implemented a blackout of 63 of its local stations and NewsNation on Optimum, with the CW's flagship station WPIX being a major part of the dispute.
 Nexstar accused Optimum's owner Altice USA of making irrational demands for special terms during contract negotiations, while Altice in return accused it of demanding excessive rates for its programming and forcing it to carry unpopular channels like NewsNation.
 The two reached a carriage agreement on January 18, allowing Nexstar programming to be restored on Optimum.

+Owned-and-operated stations

+CW stations owned by Nexstar Media Group, Mission Broadcasting, or Vaughn Media are considered O&O stations, with nearly 80 stations in markets as high as New York City, Los Angeles, Chicago, and Philadelphia, to lower markets such as Terre Haute, Indiana, Wichita Falls, Texas, Utica, New York, and Evansville, Indiana.